Dybbuk box: Response

 According to author Allan S. Mott, "we embrace such stories because they tap into our own fears and prejudices".
 Mott said the story "taps into our belief that out in the world there is a supernatural evil that will attack anyone regardless of how good they are.
-They allow people to make some sense of a chaotic world.”
+They allow people to make some sense of a chaotic world."
 Folklorist Jan Harold Brunvand noted that the story features "a supernatural angle" and "first-person narrative"; a variation on typical urban legends.
-Cal State anthropology professor and folklore specialist Elliott Oring criticized claims about the cabinet, saying, “Go through [the story and] you will see areas that seem to require suspending critical functions".
-Arizona minister and author Rev. Jim Willis opined that the story was most likely "a very elaborate hoax,” but that his opinion "takes all the fun away” from the popular urban legend.
+California State University anthropology professor and folklore specialist Elliott Oring criticized claims about the cabinet, saying, "Go through [the story and] you will see areas that seem to require suspending critical functions".
+Arizona minister and author Rev. Jim Willis opined that the story was most likely "a very elaborate hoax," but that his opinion "takes all the fun away" from the popular urban legend.

 Chris French, head of the Anomalistic Psychology Research Unit at Goldsmiths' College, said the box's owners were "already primed to be looking out for bad stuff.
 If you believe you have been cursed, then inevitably you explain the bad stuff that happens in terms of what you perceive to be the cause.
 Put it like this: I would be happy to own this object."